f18-os/file-transfer-Sebastianxq/file-transfer-lab/README.md

 	  b.)You MUST specify at least the directory the file is in 2.)From there the client will proceed to copy the file from whichever directory specified into the current directory that the server is in.

+TODO LIST IN ORDER!
+1.)grab the file extension for the copy
+2.)Reject duplicates
+3.)Test with a proxy
+4.)